CodaBool/stargazer.vercel.app/readme.md

 This is a common standard for map making in real world applications.
 However, it can also be useful for fictional maps.

-With this data, it becomes easier to make a accurate stylized UI for any map.
-Just pick up [d3-geo](https://observablehq.com/collection/@d3/d3-geo) or one of the many tools which can interpret the TopoJSON.
-Then write your UI using the the accurate SVGs this will produce.

-# Which Maps
+I will however, be creating my own stylized version of each map.
+This won't be the focus of the project but should be generally usable.

+If you want create your own map.
+Or just make general use of the TopoJSON I'd recommend picking up [d3-geo](https://observablehq.com/collection/@d3/d3-geo).
+Then start by looking at my code as an example.

+## 📅 Upcoming

-I will be focusing on `Lancer` and `Alien` but any community can make a PR to be added to the collection.
+I will be focusing on `Lancer` and then maybe `Alien` but any community can open an issue on the issues tab and begin a discussion on adding a new map.

-Then reap the benefits of the free published TopoJSON data.